4 Best Schools in Sydney

 Best Non-Selective Public School

-Best known for its distinctive pink uniform, Cheltenham Girls High School is a public school for girls situated in the north of Sydney.
+Known for its distinctive uniform, Cheltenham Girls High School is a public school for girls situated in the north of Sydney.
 It operates a non-selective enrolment policy and currently caters for around 1,250 students from years seven to 12.

 To enrol your daughter at Cheltenham Girls, you’ll need to live within its catchment area, although you won’t always be guaranteed a place.
 Only around 80% of applications are currently accepted, owing to its popularity.